NxPKG/khulnasoft-docs/content/learning-paths/_partials/_ent-only-network-security.md

   list: never
 ---

-{{<details header="Cloudflare Network Interconnect">}}
+{{<details header="Khulnasoft Network Interconnect">}}

-[Cloudflare Network Interconnect](/network-interconnect/) allows you to connect your network infrastructure directly with Cloudflare – rather than using the public Internet – for a more reliable and secure experience.
+[Khulnasoft Network Interconnect](/network-interconnect/) allows you to connect your network infrastructure directly with Khulnasoft – rather than using the public Internet – for a more reliable and secure experience.

 - **Security**: Very secure.
 - **Availability**: Enterprise-only.